 As an administrator, you can help restrict which YouTube videos are viewable by signed-in users in your organization and on your network using YouTube's Restricted Mode settings.
-The settings help restrict which videos are available to your users.

 - Users can't see comments on the videos they watch or upload videos to YouTube.

-- Ad personalization settings are not modified.
+- Ad personalization settings aren't modified.

-- Moderate Restricted YouTube access—This setting is similar to Strict Restricted Mode but makes a much larger collection of videos available.
+- Moderate Restricted YouTube access—This setting is similar to Strict Restricted Mode, but makes a much larger collection of videos available.